Lost a Pet?

 - Keep an eye on Craigslist, Facebook and local newspapers.

-Please bring one of the following as proof of ownership: rabies certificate, veterinary records, photo(s).
+Please bring one of the following as proof of ownership: rabies certificate or other up to date veterinary records

 Stray animals with no microchip are held for 5 days.
 Stray animals with a microchip are held for 14 days before they may be adopted by a new family.
 It’s important to check back regularly.

-There are fees to reclaim your pet.
+There are fees to reclaim your pet, including a $25 per day room & board fee.
 Fees vary depending on how your animal was brought to the shelter, length of stay and procedures required by law prior to being released from custody.

 Found a Pet?